-The discipline tools you already have -- you just don't
+You are fully equipped for classroom discipline with the discipline tools you already have — you just don’t know it yet…

 You were gung-ho to instruct children in the things of God!

 Take an extra $5 off the already discounted rate!